 Funding for Florida's critically eroded beaches is managed by the Beach Management Funding Assistance Program.
 The program provides and manages grants to local governments (up to 75 percent of project costs) for planning and implementing beach and inlet management projects on the Gulf of Mexico, Atlantic Ocean, or Straits of Florida to protect upland structures and infrastructure, provide critical habitat for threatened and endangered species, provide recreational opportunities, and support local economies through tourism.
 Contact: Hanna Tillotson, 850-245-7540, Beaches_Funding@FloridaDEP.gov.
 Learn more about Funding Eligibility.

 The Beach Funding Program proposes amendments to Chapter 62B-36, F.A.C., as a result of changes made in 2019, as codified in Chapter 2019-122, Laws of Florida, House Bill 325.
 Those changes revise the criteria that the Department must consider in determining and assigning annual funding priorities for beach and inlet management and erosion control projects, and revising reporting requirements for managing the state's comprehensive long-term beach management plan.
-The Rule is proposed to go into effect July 1, 2020.
 View overview on Rules in Development page.
 Track this Rule in the Florida Administrative Register.

 The first public workshop to discuss the project ranking methodology was held on Dec.
 11, 2019, in Tallahassee.

-Financial assistance in an amount up to 50% of beach projects and 75% of inlet project costs is available to Florida's local governments, including county and municipal governments, community development districts and special taxing districts.
+Financial assistance in an amount up to 50% of beach projects and up to 75% of inlet project costs is available to Florida's local governments, including county and municipal governments, community development districts and special taxing districts.
 Eligible activities include:

 beach restoration and nourishment activities

 environmental studies and monitoring

 inlet sand transfer

 beach and inlet protection activities